paulamib123/JournalWise/README.md

 6. Handles data balance with data augmentation techniques using nlpaug
 7. Implements SVM model to classify cognitive distortions
 8. Deploys ML model with FastAPI and UI built with Streamlit
-9. Uses Gemini API to reframe thoughts positively.
+9. Uses Gemini API to reframe thoughts positively

 ## 🖼️ Project Screenshot